 A direct investment structure means you are buying a claim against the borrower directly.

 An indirect investment structure means you obtain exposure to a loan by investing in a loan issued by a platform company to the loan originator.

 At the same time, investing in P2P loans can involve either three or four parties.
-Peer-to-peer platforms using a direct investment structure will only have to involve a borrower, an investor and the P2P lending platform.
-However, some peer-to-peer platforms are using loan originators to help them acquire borrowers to the platform, which adds an extra party in the loan process.
+Peer-to-peer platforms using a direct investment structure will only have to involve a borrower, an investor, and the P2P lending platform.
+However, some peer-to-peer platforms are using loan originators to help them acquire borrowers for the platform, which adds an extra party to the loan process.
 In this case, the P2P lending platform can choose to let the loan originators structure the investment as either direct or indirect.
-This results in critical differences in what happens if a borrower defaults that you need to be aware of if you are looking to or already investing in P2P loans.
-If interested, you can find a list of buyback guarantees and provision funds in P2P lending here.
+This results in critical differences in what happens if a borrower defaults you need to be aware of if you are looking to or already investing in P2P loans.

 Why Investment Structure in P2P Lending is Important